iotaledger/iota.js/packages/iota/docs/classes/TransactionHelper.md

 ▸ `Static` **outputIdFromTransactionData**(`transactionId`, `outputIndex`): `string`

-Returns the outputId from transation id and output index.
+Returns the outputId from transaction id and output index.

 #### Parameters